Tie Rack

-Tie Rack was founded in August 1981 by Roy Bishko.
+Tie Rack Ltd was founded in August 1981 by Roy Bishko.
 The first store opened in London at 91 Oxford Street; it was converted from a heel bar owned by Bishko from which he had trialled selling ties.

 The first airport store opened at Glasgow Airport in 1984 and there was a flagship store at 295 Oxford Street opposite John Lewis.
 At one time, there were over 330 stores in 24 countries.

-After a phase of consolidation, Tie Rack started to expand again in 2008/09.
+After a phase of consolidation, Tie Rack started to expand again in 2008–09.
 In July 2009 they had about 260 shops in 26 countries, and about 190 shops in at least 14 countries of the EU, with more than 1,500 employees.

 In 1999, the chain store was bought by Frangi SpA Group, and, at the time, benefited from this buyout by being able to sell products under the Frangi brand.

 In 2007 Fingen Group, Firenze, Italy got the hold of the majority stake.